ondapc/magic-square/README.md

 | 4 | 5 | 6 |
 | 7 | 8 | 9 |

 I think you can see where I am goind with this.
-The grid is equally distributed on the horizontal axis, and on the veritcal axis.
+The grid is equally distributed on the horizontal and veritcal axis.

 The grids continue to grow in this fashion 4x4, 5x5, 6x6, and so on.